 Entrepreneurs can be small business owners.

-A freelancer is you providing their skills as an individual.
-Limited by their capabilities as an individual.
+A freelancer is provides their skills as an individual and is limited by their capabilities as an individual.

-An entrepreneur is building business systems that can scale beyond the capabilities of just one individual.
+An entrepreneur is building business systems that can scale beyond their capabilities as individual.